cmeerbeek/fluent-plugin-splunkhec/README.md

 ## config: host

-The host where the Splunk HEC is running.
+The host where the Splunk HEC is listening (Heavy Forwarder or Single Instance).

 ## config: protocol

 The protocol on which the Splunk HEC is listening.
+If you are going to use HTTPS make sure you use a signed certificate.
+Weak certificates are a work in progress.

 ## config: port